Oliver Farm Equipment Company: Hart-Parr Gasoline Engine Company

-The Hart Par Model 3 was released in 1903 and is recognized by the American Society of Mechanical Engineers as the first successful farm tractor in the world powered by an internal combustion engine.
+The Hart Parr Model 3 was released in 1903 and is recognized by the American Society of Mechanical Engineers as the first successful farm tractor in the world powered by an internal combustion engine.
 Fifteen tractors were produced in total.
 The two horizontal cylinders use a hit-and-miss governor along with an oil-cooled engine.
 It ran on either gasoline or kerosene.
-It is 14,000 pounds and a copy at the Smithsonian is the oldest surviving internal combustion engine tractor in the United States and is held by the Smithsonian's National Museum of American History.
+It is 14,000 pounds, and a copy at the Smithsonian is the oldest surviving internal combustion engine tractor in the United States and is held by the Smithsonian's National Museum of American History.
 It produced 18 horsepower at the draw-bar and 30 at the belt.
-The tractor at the Smithsonian was used at the George Mitchell farm near Charles City Iowa for twenty-three years.
+The tractor at the Smithsonian was used at the George Mitchell farm near Charles City, Iowa, for twenty-three years.
 Following this, the Oliver Tractor Corporation bought it back and donated it to the Smithsonian in 1960.
 It was fully restored in 2003, with funding provided by the Hart-Parr/Oliver Collectors Association.

 Little by little, the Hart-Parrs began to gather defenders.
 Some of the first tractors delivered were gaining a reputation of usefulness that far surpassed that of the steamers.

-Later Hart-Parrs were denoted with a two-number name, where the first number stood for horsepower at the draw bar and the pully, respectively.
+Later Hart-Parrs were denoted with a two-number name, where the first number stood for horsepower at the draw bar and the pulley, respectively.